TheRealAnonymous008/quartz/content/details/machine learning/reinforcement learning/A Unified View on Reinforcement Learning Approaches.md

 		  $$
 		* **Soft Policy Assumption**: $\mu$ is a soft policy where all actions from all states may be taken.
 	* Off-policy is analogous to *learning by imitation*.
+	* *It allows the agent to learn from multiple sources in parallel*.
+By having many target policies that learn correspond to different things.

 * On-policy learning is the general case of off-policy learning where the target and behavior policies are exactly the same.

+* One disadvantage of this is *high variance* since we learn based on data that is cloesly related to the target.

 # Tasks and Goals
 * *The goal of Reinforcement Learning is to maximize the expected return by changing the agent's policy*.